shambolic/settled/README.md

   * rationale: simple to implement, not a large number of messages or viewing_requests per user anticipated (100s max), messages and viewing_requests can be extended and queried separately.
   * two writes per send could require optimising at a later stage (i.e. 100's of operations per second). probably some ways off and can be addressed with asynchronous workers.
   * indexes:
-    * db.message|viewing_request.createIndex( {to: 1, from: 1, time_created: 1} )  // compound index allows faster sorting on sender, recipient and date
+    * compound indexes for: db.message & viewing_request.createIndex( {to: 1, from: 1, time_created: 1} )  // compound index allows faster sorting on sender, recipient and date
   * sharding:
-    * messages by user (will try to ensure faster reads by storing messages for a given user on the same shard)
+    * shard key: sh.shardCollection.("settled.message", {from : 1})  - will try to ensure faster reads by storing messages for a given user on the same shard,
+    * hash-based
+  * benchmarking: ideally load tests should be run against a large dummy data set in a few different considerations using something like jMeter to validate the design principles
+  * use AWS Cloud Manager for deployment, backup and scaling mongoDB

 ###plan
 * consider rapid prototype messaging feature in a [1 week Sprint](http://www.gv.com/sprint/). create a beta user group with some incentive to feedback.